by Laura Kent

-In 1978, Adrienne Harding, Brian Gunning and Jonathan Hughes published several papers about the mechanics of root meristem function and cell division in Azolla plants.
+In 1978, Adrienne Hardham, Brian Gunning and Joanne Hughes published several papers about the mechanics of root meristem function and cell division in Azolla plants.
 The root apical meristem is where all new root cells are formed through cell division and differentiation.
 The single root apical meristem in Azolla is tetrahedral in shape and there is a genetically determined limit of cell division as the meristem only divides 50-55 times.
-The study by Drs Harding, Gunning and Hughes described all the cell lineages formed from the division of the root apical meristem.
+The study by Drs Hardham, Gunning and Hughes described all the cell lineages formed from the division of the root apical meristem.
 They showed that the proliferation of the cells is highly specific, division occurs in regular sequences and determined the orientation and location of all cells after cell division.
 The study also showed that you can predict the location of new cell walls after division due to the location of certain microtubules that form the skeleton of the cell.
 The work at ANU was instrumental in understanding the process of cell division and differentiation in Azolla which was needed to understand the growth and development of plants.

 In 2017, we celebrate 50 years of Biology at ANU.
 This article is one of a set featuring the achievements and memorable occasions of ANU biologists those first 50 years.